esm-tools/pool_tool/README.md

 #### prepare-rsync

-This command produces a shell script with a list of rsync commands to sync the pools.
-User can choose which file associations (i.e., modified, unique) to include in the transfer.
-Please check out the `--help` command to see explination of the options and few examples.
+This command produces a shell script which contains a list of rsync commands to be executed.
+Before running the shell script, it is recommended to check the contents of this file to see if `prepare-rsync` has produced the desired result.
+User can directly manipulate the shell script to adjust for minor artifacts in-case the options offered by the command does not yield the exact result the user is expecting.
+Please check out the `--help` command for details on the options along with few examples of invoking this command.

 ``` shell
 $ ptool prepare-rsync --help